Sweet 16: good for parties, bad for your car insurance

 Where you live also plays a big role for you and your young driver’s insurance premium.
-As insurance as a whole is state regulated, variations in laws guarantee there will be discrepancies in premiums.
-As a rule of thumb, most states require a mandatory minimum coverage for other people and their property, but the monetary amount of this coverage vary.
-Moreover, the number of people in your state can also impact your child’s insurance rate.
-States with a low population density, such as Midwestern states like Ohio, tend to have lower premiums than states with more people.
+As insurance as a whole is state regulated and zip-code specific, variations amongst the area you live will cause the cost for car insurance to vary greatly.
+States with high bodily injury requests or states with no-fault laws such as Michigan or Florida will cost more to get insured.
+Moreover, the number of drivers in your state can also impact your child’s insurance rate.
+States with a low population density where there is less bodily injury or overall liability insurance claims, such as Midwestern states like Ohio, tend to have lower premiums than states with more people.
 Keeping with the idea of risk management, the more drivers your state has, the more likely you are to be near other drivers (with the potential of a collision) and insurance companies have to cover that additional risk.

-The type of car your teen drives definitely affects your insurance rate . . . as it does with anyone.
-For example, a teenager with an off-road capable truck is statistically more likely to have a higher insurance rate than one without.
-As a good general rule, any vehicle with a high MSRP will have a high premium because on the expense your insurance company will have to replace it.
-So, if you’re looking for a cheaper rate for your teen driver, you should stick to a simple sedan.
+The type of car your teen drives definitely affects your car insurance rate . . . hence, the name.
+For example, a teenager with an off-road capable truck is statistically more likely to have a higher insurance rate than a simple car.
+As a good general rule, any vehicle with a high MSRP will have a high premium because on the expense your insurance company will have to replace it if its totaled.
+So, if you’re looking for a cheaper rate for your teen driver, you should stick to a simple car like a sedan.

 Now that we’ve talked about why it is so expensive to insure 16-year-olds, let’s talk about ways to save.

 If your driver has the grades, you might want to consider the good student discount.
 Your insurance company would require proof, such as a transcript.
-The requirements and amount of discount may vary, so you would need to consult with your personal company for details.
+Usually, your insurer will require above a 3.0 GPA, or B average.
+But this can vary, so you'll want to speak with your insurer specifically for details.